Scr1my/proxmox-provisioning/README.md

 ## Environment Variables

-Create a `.env` file in the ./5_Applicativo directory of the project.
+Create a `.env` file in the project root.
 Below is a description of all available variables:

 ### Application